 For the rest of us, there is the “buy and hold” strategy.
 What this means is that once you’ve identified an investment appropriate for your needs, stick with it.
 I’ll monitor it to make sure it’s generally doing well, but I won’t sell it unless something dramatic happens to it or I need to adjust my portfolio mix.

 While I love personal finance, I don’t love researching the stock market, which means I’m not going to be successful in trying to time the market.

 Goal-based investment funds

-Once you've begun investing for retire, you may find yourself in a position where you have additional money to invest.
+Once you’ve begun investing for retirement, you may find yourself in a position where you have additional money to invest.
 Rather than go at it haphazardly, I recommend you make sure you know what your goal is for the investment.
-Once you know what your goal is, figuring out the strategy to invest for it becomes a lot easier.
+Once you know what your financial goals are, figuring out the strategy to invest for it becomes a lot easier.

 - It would be nice to retire right early?
 Maybe you start looking at passive, income replacing investments like rental houses.

 - Kids’ college tuition?
 Wouldn’t it be nice for them to not be a student debt statistic?
 How about a 529?

 Student loans have also become an increasingly painful problem.
 One alternative is to begin saving for college when your children are young using a 529 investment account, which are financial services designed for saving for a child’s education.

 There are a ton of options out there since most states have their own flavors of them.